0208 150 3400

 Hyperhidrosis treatment can also be used to stop sweaty hands.
 By blocking the sweat glands and stopping sweat production the hands and feet can be treated.
 Sweaty palm treatment is safe and helps improve hand function.

-There are several different brands of treatment available.
-At Thames Skin Clinic we will only use the best pharmaceutical approved injectable products, with supporting research and safety profile.
-We do not use cheap, unlicensed, unregulated products.
+There are several different brands of sweat reduction treatment available.
+At Thames Skin Clinic, we only use premium, pharmaceutical-approved injectable products with extensive clinical research and proven safety profiles.
+We do not use cheap, unlicensed or unregulated products.

-Dr Hemming has written articles about the use of sweat reduction treatment and the differences in the premium brands.
+Dr Hemming has written a number of articles covering sweat reduction treatments, how they work and the differences between the premium brands available.

 Are hyperhidrosis treatments suitable for me?